 The following measures are taken at VMU in order to assure the quality of online and blended studies:

-- Online studies and virtualization are included in the Strategy of the university under item 5.4.
-Strategy item 5.4 is being implemented consistently under the supervision of Innovative Studies Institute.
+- Online studies and virtualization are included in the Strategy of the university under items 3.2, 3.4 and 5.4.
+These Strategy items are implemented consistently under the supervision of Innovative Studies Institute.
 Management procedures include quality assurance documents and online study organization regulations to be discussed with academic community, via intranet, online, in study departments, and then, after agreement reached in the Rectorate, confirmed by the Rector‘s order.
-Management support for online study development is provided for all other quality assurance items (No 2-7).
-Following this principle and implementation of the University Strategy, first Regulations for Implementation of Online Studies were established by 2008 – 07 – 01 Rector‘s order No. 690, and then the regulation was updated by 2012-03-26 Rector‘s order No. 155.
-The regulation is available for academic community via intranet and online at Nuotolinių studijų organizavimo tvarka
+Management support for online study development is provided for all other quality assurance items (No 2-6).
+Following this principle and implementation of the University Strategy, first Regulations for Implementation of Online Studies were established by 2008 – 07 – 01 Rector‘s order No. 690, and then the regulation was updated by 2012-03-26 Rector‘s order No. 155 and by 2020-04-30 Rector’s order No. 237.
+The recent regulation is available for academic community via intranet and online at Nuotolinių studijų organizavimo tvarka (document in LT)

 - Information technology infrastructure is developed for online studies and blended mode studies.
-Virtual learning environment (VLE) is in place and running at http://moodle.vdu.lt version 2.5x.
-Adobe Connect video conferencing tools are available at http://ac.vdu.lt for all study programs, implemented in a completely online and blended mode.
+Virtual learning environment (VLE) is in place and running at http://moodle.vdu.lt version 3.11x.
+MsTeams as video conferencing tool is used for most study programs, implemented in a completely online and blended mode.
 Other tools are available at support portal.
 Infrastructure for online studies is also developed by the department of Infrastructure at VMU.

 - Curriculum designing.
 Curriculum designing at VLE is being implemented following the Rector‘s order passed on 2013-01-09, Order No. 22a, establishing three levels of adaptation of curriculum for online and blended studies.
-For online curriculum designing, methodology and training are available at Innovative Studies Institute.
+For the support on online curriculum designing and methodology, as well as trainings are responsible specialists at Innovative Studies Institute.

-- Support system for teachers and students learning online is established and used in the Lithuanian language at http://studyonline.lt/ Online support is active 24 hours 7 days per week.
+- Support system for teachers and students learning online is established and used in the Lithuanian and English languages at https://studyonline.lt/ Online support is active 24 hours 7 days per week.
 Responses are provided for requests and online help during the working hours.
-Information for virtual mobility students and teachers from other universities on VMU infrastructure and online support is developed and available online at http://www.teacamp.eu/moodle2/course/index.php?categoryid=4

 - Quality assurance for online curriculum designing and online teaching is implemented using different procedures and forms.